wagerc97/noxsensor-public/README.md

 Detailed description: [EN](/Descriptions/EN_Description.pdf) | [DE](/Descriptions/DE_Funktionsweise.pdf)

 ## Usage
-The device operates on the plug-and-play principle.
+The device operates on the plug-and-play principle and is designed to run non-stop.
 The Raspberry Pi needs network access (preferably Wi-Fi).
 The user has sets up the device at the desired location and within range of the Wi-Fi network When the Raspberry Pi is supplied with power, the automatic monitoring program starts.

 To set up a fresh Raspberry Pi an installation script is provided in the private repository.

+Maintenance will be necessary depending on the environment.
+Most likely because the plexiglass window panes in the 3D printed housing will wear down over time.

 ## Code
 The source code is stored in a private repository.
 For access requests, please contact me directly.